kvijaykrish/CarND-Path/README.md

 ## 4. Path Planning

-if previous size is almost empty, then use the car starting reference, else use the previous path's end point as starting reference.

 Use frenet coordinate, add evenly 30m spaced points ahead of the starting reference with 50 points.

+Initially use the car starting reference, else use the previous path's end point as starting reference.

 Use Spline for smooth interpolation of points from the start point to the target.

+During lane change the new target lane is used to create the trajectory.